odea-project/qAlgorithms/report/discussion_tests.md

 the elution profile no longer being gaussian.
 A test which identifies these measurements as defective is considered to be viable.

+# Developed Tests

+# Calculations not covered by qAlgorithms (remove?)

-# Preformance criteria - Fourier Transform:
+## Preformance criteria - Fourier Transform:
 The fourier transform employed in FT-ICR and Orbitrap type mass spectrometers is not something the instrument operator has access to.
 With techniques like phase-constrained deconvolution [@todo paper]